-ID RISK DESCRIPTION EFFECT(S) 10 Delays in parts supply chain result in late completion of vehicles.
+ID RISK DESCRIPTION EFFECT(S) 295 Contractor may not be able to complete tunnel work within contractual requirement to complete within the 28 scheduled weekends due to the extent and complexity of the work and need to coordinate civil/structural work with electrical work. • Contractor may not be able to complete notching and grouting work during 24 weekend shutdowns • Notching work could adversely affect radio communication equipment in the tunnels; solution to avoid impact may not be developed in time to implement. • Resolution of utility conflicts at portal structures.
+Delays to completion of construction and associated claims costs.
+307 Potential for Stadler's sub-suppliers to fall behind schedule Late delivery of vehicles, which could delay testing of the electrification system, commissioning of the vehicles, and RSD.
+13 Vehicle manufacturer could default.
+Prolonged delay to resolve issues (up to 12 months) Increase in legal expenses Potential price increase to resolve contract issue 10 Delays in parts supply chain result in late completion of vehicles.
 Delay in obtaining parts / components.
 Cost increases.
-(See Owner for allocation of costs) Schedule increase - 3 months (See Owner for allocation of damages associated with this Risk) 88 Construction safety program fails to sufficiently maintain safe performance.
+(See Owner for allocation of costs) Schedule increase - 3 months (See Owner for allocation of damages associated with this Risk) 12 Potential for electromagnetic interference (EMI) to private facilities with sensitive electronic equipment caused by vehicles.
+Increased cost due to mitigation Potential delay due to public protests or environmental challenge.
+56 Lack of operations personnel for testing.
+Testing delayed.Change order for extended vehicle acceptance.
+88 Construction safety program fails to sufficiently maintain safe performance.
 Work stoppages due to safety incidents resulting in schedule delay and additional labor costs.
-56 Lack of O&M support for testing and/or vehicle operations.
-Includes operational readiness and personnel hired and scheduled to be trained.
-Testing delayed.Change order for extended vehicle acceptance.
 161 Unanticipated costs to provide alternate service (bus bridges, etc.) during rail service disruptions.
 Cost increase.

-179 Risk that municipal reviews take additional time due to absence of municipal agreement or non-compliance with an agreement.
-Possible delay to: (1) to design review; (2) permit issuance; (3) construction within local jurisdiction right-of-way 183 Installation and design of new duct bank takes longer because of UP coordination Schedule - Delay.
+ID RISK DESCRIPTION EFFECT(S) 183 Installation and design of new duct bank takes longer because of UP coordination Schedule - Delay.
 May need to use condemnation authority to acquire easement.
-Cost - Additional cost for PG&E to make connections increasing project costs 259 Work on 25th Avenue Grade Separation Project could delay Balfour construction schedule.
+Cost - Additional cost for PG&E to make connections increasing project costs 247 Timely resolution of 3rd party design review comments to achieve timely approvals Delay to completion of design and associated additional labor costs.
+259 Work on 25th Avenue Grade Separation Project could delay Balfour construction schedule.
 Increased cost for BBI as catenary construction in this section was anticipated to be constructed under the 25th Avenue Grade Separation Project.
-Potential delays in construction schedule Risk is delay to BBI 294 UP does not accept catenary pole offsets from centerline of track necessitating further negotiation or relocation of poles Delay to construction and additional costs for redesign and ROW acquisition.
-270 OCS poles or structures as designed by Contractor fall outside of JPB row Additional ROW Take, additional cost and time 82 Unexpected restrictions could affect construction progress: <> night work <> noise <> local roads <> local ordinances Reduced production rates.Delay
+Potential delays in construction schedule Risk is delay to BBI 270 OCS poles or structures as designed by Contractor fall outside of JPB row Additional RÓW Take, additional cost and time 294 UP does not accept catenary pole offsets from centerline of track necessitating further negotiation or relocation of poles Delay to construction and additional costs for redesign and ROW acquisition.
+311 Although project recordable injuries remain below the industry average, there have been numerous small impact incidents occurring that could potentially lead to a more serious event occurring.
+The occurrence of a high impact safety event could result in project rework, construction delays, and increased project costs.
+82 Unexpected restrictions could affect construction progress: <> night work <> noise <> local roads <> local ordinances Reduced production rates.
+Delay 119 Coordination of electrification design with Operations Qualified individuals may not be available.Training may take longer than anticipated.
+241 Segment 4 substantially complete (Segment 4, TPS-2, Interconnect) may not be installed prior to scheduled exercising of EMUs Inability to exercise EMUs